English

 Spoken Language (Speaking and Listening)

-Children should be given the opportunity to listen and respond appropriately to adults and their peers as well as ask relevant questions to extend their understanding and knowledge.
-Teachers should model and give opportunities to articulate and justify answers, arguments and opinions and give well-structured descriptions, explanations and narratives for different purposes, including expressing feelings.
+Opportunities for speaking and listening are included in most English lessons, as well as across the wider curriculum.
+Children are given the opportunity to listen and respond appropriately to adults and their peers as well as ask relevant questions to extend their understanding and knowledge.
+Teachers model and give opportunities to articulate and justify answers, arguments and opinions and give well-structured descriptions, explanations and narratives for different purposes, including expressing feelings.
 Children should talk audibly and fluently with an increasing command of Standard English.
-They should also be given the opportunity to participate in discussions, presentations, performances, role play, improvisations and debates.
+They are also given the opportunity to participate in discussions, presentations, performances, role play, improvisations and debates.